msnwatson/cs145-final-project/README.md

 Similarly, the controller code in this repository should also serve as a template which can be modified so long as the code which sets the default switch names and the destination types in the corresponding match tables in the router are maintained.

 ### Application

+Be sure to load the network topology and install the controller before trying to run this application.

 The use of the application is as follows:

 ```